AstraLuma/lumami.biz/pages/salt-setup.md

 ## What Next

 With all of the configuration above applied and functioning, your master should be all configured and ready for use.

+See the [SpiroFS docs](https://spirostack.com/spirofs/#spiro-deploy-configuration) and [spiro-deploy docs](https://spirostack.com/spirofs/deploy/) for how to deploy to this set up.